-These projects include: the Civic Building (2014), Opportunity Way Park (2016), Community Center remodel/expansion (2018), pickleball courts (2018), and the dog park (2019).
+These projects include: the Civic Building (2014), rebuilding of Adventure Playground (2015) and Discovery Playground (2016), Opportunity Way Park (2016), Community Center remodel/expansion (2018), pickleball courts (2018), and the dog park (2019).
 The community is wrapping up 2019 as the sixth year in a row with a balanced budget under the current ACC assessment rate, even with the addition of these amenities.
 The last ACC assessment increase was $6 per month (effective in January 2014), prior to the opening of the Civic Building.

 In evaluating the 2019 Operating Fund budget last fall, the ACC Board and staff looked beyond 2019 to forecast revenues and expenditures over the next five years, in order to anticipate adjustments that may be needed to achieve future balanced budgets.
 The ACC’s forecast models indicate that a modest assessment increase will be needed in 2020 or 2021 as a result of cumulative cost pressures associated with multiple years of mandatory minimum wage increases; a projected increase in major service contracts; rising expenses associated with maintaining an aging infrastructure; operating costs for new amenities; and upward trends in utility rates and insurance premiums, among other inflationary factors.